-- a) Lighting direction must be parallel to the machine centre line (motorcycle running direction), and be clearly visible from the rear at least 15 degrees to both left and right sides of the machine centre line. - b) The rear light must be mounted near the end of the seat/rear bodywork and approximately on the machine centre line, in a position approved by the SBK Technical Director.
-In case of dispute over the mounting position or visibility, the decision of the SBK Technical Director will be final. - c) Power output/luminosity equivalent to approximately: 10 15 (incandescent), 0.6 1.8 W (LED). - d) The output must be continuous no flashing safety light whilst on track, flashing is allowed in the pit lane when pit limiter is active.

-- e) Safety light power should be supplied by the control ECU. - f) The SBK Technical Director has the right to refuse any light system not satisfying this safety purpose.
+- a) Lighting direction must be parallel to the machine centre line (motorcycle running direction), and be clearly visible from the rear at least 15 degrees to both left and right sides of the machine centre line. - b) The rear light must be mounted near the end of the seat/rear bodywork and approximately on the machine centre line, in a position approved by the FIM SBK Technical Director.
+In case of dispute over the mounting position or visibility, the decision of the FIM SBK Technical Director will be final. - c) Power output/luminosity equivalent to approximately: 10 15 (incandescent), 0.6 1.8 W (LED). - d) The output must be continuous no flashing safety light whilst on track, flashing is allowed in the pit lane when pit limiter is active. - e) Safety light power should be supplied by the control ECU. - f) The FIM SBK Technical Director has the right to refuse any light system not satisfying this safety purpose. - g) Also see 2.5.9.